-The E. coli water quality limit of > 410 in 10% of samples collected over a thirty-day period was exceeded three times since 2021 (Figure 4).
-The exceedances could be the result of wildlife.
+The E. coli water quality limit of > 410 in 10% of samples collected over a thirty-day period was exceeded during the 4th quarter of 2021 (670 CFU) and the 1st quarter of 2022 (540 CFU).
+The exceedance was probably the result of wildlife.
 Another possible cause could be residential development in the watershed (e.g., improperly functioning septic tanks or leaking sewer pipes).
-Staff will continue to evaluate to determine if further investigation is needed.